 Introduction to Resource and Environmental Management in Canada REM 200 (3)

-Explores the natural and social science foundations of resource and environmental management and demonstrates how that knowledge can be used in environmental decision-making.
-Provides a basic understanding of the nature and management of natural resources, strategic thinking for environmental planning, socio-economic and biophysical trade-offs in natural resource decision making and approaches for addressing uncertain knowledge.
+Explores the natural and social science foundations of resource and environmental management and demonstrates how that knowledge can be used in environmental decision-making in Canada.
+Provides a basic understanding of the nature and management of natural resources, including Indigenous resource management issues in a Canadian context.
+Consideration is given to strategic thinking for environmental planning, socio-economic and biophysical trade-offs in natural resource decision-making and approaches for addressing uncertain knowledge.
 Prerequisite: One of REM 100, GEOG 100, GEOG 111, or EVSC 100.
 Breadth-Social Sci/Science.